Man-Elephant: Manfred Ellsworth Haller

-Man-Elephant II
+Second Man-Elephant

-The second Man-Elephant was created by the publishers and distributors of Marvel Comics.
-Marvel's adaption of She-Hulk's encounter with the original Man-Elephant few years prior perpetuated and exaggerated a bit by the writers.
-Through unknown means, this Man-Elephant came to life and confronted the real She-Hulk.
-Appearing at Marvel Comics to discuss their treatment in the past, She-Hulk clashed with her exaggerated counterpart and the Man-Elephant.
-With technology from his other world, Man-Elephant used it to turn elephants into humanoid version similar to himself to back up his schemes.
-Even with their accelerated mutation, the Man-Elephants retained their peaceful and docile behavior with some confusion over their transformations.
-Inciting them into violence, the Man-Elephant led them against the She-Hulk doppelganger (which was also released when Man-Elephant escaped) and defeated her.
-The real She-Hulk appeared on the scene backed up by a Marvel Comics intern named Tommy who was dressed as and calling himself the Gopher.
-The Man-Elephants then panicked and stampeded all over their leader.
-She-Hulk then sent Man-Elephant and the other She-Hulk back to where they came from.
+The second Man-Elephant was created by the publishers and distributors of the in-universe company Marvel Comics, who exaggerated She-Hulk's encounter with the original Man-Elephant.
+Through unknown means, these fictionalized versions of She-Hulk and Man-Elephant are brought to life and confront the real She-Hulk.
+Man-Elephant acquires technology that allows him to transform elephants into humanoid forms to serve him.
+Even with their mutation, the Man-Elephants retain their docile behavior and are confused over their transformations.
+Inciting them into violence, the Man-Elephant leads the elephants against the She-Hulk doppelganger and defeats her.
+The real She-Hulk appears and returns Man-Elephant and the second She-Hulk to their universe.

 Powers and abilities

 Manfred used an elephant-themed suit which boosted his strength.
 He later gained a part of the Cyttorak gem, which turns him into the elephant-like creature known as Behemoth, possessing superhuman strength and durability.

 The second Man-Elephant has no powers, aside from being a humanoid elephant and possessing a devious nefarious mind.